The power of now: 4 creator secrets to adopting a “now mentality” for an online business

 With the fear of losing her business on her 10-year anniversary at the top of mind, Amanda used uncertainty to kickstart her online courses business—something she had delayed for years.
 As it turned out, it was the best choice she could’ve made for her business.
 “I went from [being afraid of losing the business] to actually earning more money in a month than I normally would,” she said.

-Watercolor artist Shari Blaukopf also had to embrace a “now mentality” this year.
+Watercolor artist Shari Blaukopf also had to practice the power of now this year.
 “I was supposed to teach in-person painting workshops all over North America and Europe in 2020,” Shari explained.
 But, like so many, she had to put a pin in this plan and look outside of her comfort zone.

 Shari and her husband, who also comprises her team, already had the inkling to launch some videos.
 So, while they were on location in South Carolina earlier in the year, they brought along some simple borrowed equipment and recorded a short video of her sketching for YouTube.